- You are here:

 Safety

 Shaba National Reserve is a very safe destination in our opinion.
 Crime is rare in any of the parks and reserves in Kenya.
 In any case, you’ll be protected from any potential safety issues when on an organized tour.
-To obtain the most up-to-date information about safety in Kenya, it is worth checking the government travel advisories (see the ‘Safety & Security – Kenya’ link below).
+For current information about safety and traveling in Kenya, please check the travel advisories (see the ‘Governments’ Travel Advice for Kenya’ link below).

 Malaria & Vaccinations